Walt Disney Studios Motion Pictures: International distribution

-On February 11, 2022, the Latin American branch of Buena Vista International was renamed to Star Distribution, as the Star branding replaced the Buena Vista brand in the Latin American region by Disney Latin America.
+On February 11, 2022, the Latin American branch of Buena Vista International was renamed Star Distribution, as the Star branding replaced the Buena Vista brand company-wide in the Latin American region by Disney Latin America.

-On November 3, 2022, the Brazilian branch of Buena Vista International was also renamed to Star Distribution following the Buena Vista brand was officially dropped in the Latin American region on February 11, 2022, to be replaced by Star brand.
+On November 3, 2022, the Brazilian branch of Buena Vista International was also renamed Star Distribution following the dropping of the Buena Vista brand in the Latin American region on February 11, 2022.
 However, the Buena Vista International name is still used on Latin American and Brazilian prints of 20th Century/Searchlight titles.